mweidner037/list-positions/README.md

 An outline for a list of values.
 It represents an ordered map with [Position](#type-position) keys, but unlike [List](#class-listt), it only tracks which Positions are present - not their associated values.

-Outline is useful when you are already storing a list's values in a different sequence data structure, but still need to convert between Positions and list indices.
+Outline is useful when you are already storing a list's values in a different sequence data structure, but you still need to convert between Positions and list indices.

 #### `LexList<T>`

 A list of values of type `T`, represented as an ordered map with [LexPosition](#type-lexposition) keys.

-Its API is a hybrid between `Array<T>` and `Map<LexPosition, T>`.
+LexList's API is a hybrid between `Array<T>` and `Map<LexPosition, T>`.
 Use `insertAt` or `insert` to insert new values into the list in the style of `Array.splice`.

 ### Types